AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 1. Following are the controls which appear based on the content type:

-   * VIDEO content – Forward, Backward, Slider controls.
+   * VIDEO content - Forward, Backward, Slider controls.
-   * DOCUMENT content – Page number, Page up, Page down, Zoom in, Zoom out.
+   * DOCUMENT content - Page number, Page up, Page down, Zoom in, Zoom out.
-   * eLEARNING – Closed caption button.
+   * eLEARNING - Closed caption button.

 1. Hit keyboard controls `kbd Tab`or `kbd Shift + Tab` to navigate through the controls and hit `kbd ENTER`to enable/disable any control.

-1. For DOCUMENT type, use arrow controls like `kbd UP/DOWN` to scroll through the document.&nbsp;
+1. For DOCUMENT type, use arrow controls like `kbd UP/DOWN` to scroll through the document.

 ## Accessibility support for specific needs

-Let’s look at the accessibility features learners can utilize based on their specific needs.
+Let's look at the accessibility features learners can utilize based on their specific needs.

 ### Users who are deaf or hard-of-hearing

 * Use closed captions available in content created using Adobe Captivate authoring tool.
 * For videos, authors can encode the videos with closed caption text.
 Such videos have closed captions embedded and can be consumed by the learners.
 * Learning Manager supports the ability to upload closed caption WebVTT files for video content.
-For more information, see&nbsp; [*Upload WebVTT file for closed captioning*](authors/feature-summary/content-library.md#webvtt).
+For more information, see  [*Upload WebVTT file for closed captioning*](authors/feature-summary/content-library.md#webvtt).

 ### Users who are blind or with low-vision

 * Use the standard keyboard shortcuts and commands to browse through the page.
-* Use of screen readers, as mentioned above, to read out the information on the web page.&nbsp;
+* Use of screen readers, as mentioned above, to read out the information on the web page.
 * Use of screen magnifiers to zoom the screen to improve readability and can zoom the browser to 200% to read the content.

 ### Users who have difficulty with color